ucb-bar/dsptools/src/main/scala/dsptools/numbers/README.md

 class SimpleDspModule[T <: Data:RealBits](gen: T, val addPipes: Int) extends Module {
   // This is how you declare an IO with parameters val io = IO(new SimpleDspIo(gen))
-  // Output will be current x + y addPipes clk cycles later
+  // Output will be current x + y addPipes clock cycles later
   // Note that this relies on the fact that type classes have a special + that
   // add addPipes # of ShiftRegister after the sum.
 If you don't wrap the sum in
   // DspContext.withNumAddPipes(addPipes), the default # of addPipes is used.